alexanderlarsen/Saneject/README.md

 - Generates forwarding code for all method calls, property gets/sets, and event subscriptions at compile-time.
 - The actual `T` instance is resolved at runtime – cheaply if using `BindGlobal<TComponent>` to register it to the `GlobalScope`.

 Why?
-Unity can’t serialize direct references to scene objects across scenes or into prefabs.
+Unity can't serialize direct references to scene objects across scenes or into prefabs.
 The proxy asset is serializable, so you assign it in the Inspector or inject it.
-At runtime, it finds and links to the actual instance the first time it’s used.
+At runtime, it finds and links to the actual instance the first time it's used.
 This makes it ideal for cross-context injections.

 #### Auto-generation